Get my National Parks E-Guide

 When you head “Up North”, a few travel tips from your travel professionals at Austin Adventures may come in handy.

 Alaska is a wildlife mecca, and as long as you keep your eyes peeled; you’re guaranteed to spot a number of the fauna that call this big state home.
 Not only can you spot Alaska’s typical land creatures such as bears, moose, mountain goats, bald eagles, and much more.
 But, you also have a wide array of ocean life to spot whales, otters, sea lions, puffins, seals – the list goes on and on.
 Your guides will teach you about the wildlife you spot and will help you see, photograph, and observe (at a safe distance!); the exemplary range of species that Alaska is famous for.

 Alaska is an enormous state (over twice the size of Texas), and it can be difficult to know what you should see and do on your upcoming Alaska vacation.
 Never fear, the experts are here!
 Alaska is one of our favorite destinations as our founder and president Dan Austin started it all there many decades ago.
-We have exceptional Alaska Adventure tours that give you land and sea-based combo experience on the Kenai Peninsula, and we also offer a cruise-based journey that takes you between Sitka and Juneau with a stopover in Glacier Bay National Park along the way.
+We have exceptional Alaska Adventure tours that give you land and sea-based combo experience on the Kenai Peninsula.
 Because Alaska is so huge, it’s much easier to focus on small regions that deliver tremendous adventure potential.
 We can help pick what’s best for you!

 Prepare for Unpredictable Weather